brk-a/system-design/0x07-distributed_message_queue/0-distributed_message_queue.md

         - this is what Apache Kafka implements
     - option 2: fail to delete  a message immediately after it was consumed but mark it invisible so other consumers cannot retrieve it
         - consumer that retrieved the message must call `deleteMessage()` API method to delete the message from BE host
-        - messages that are not explicitly deleted by consumers are visible to other consumers; they could be ddelivered or processed again and again
+        - messages that are not explicitly deleted by consumers are visible to other consumers; they could be delivered or processed again and again
         - this is what Amazaon SQS implements
 * message replication
     - option 1: synchronous replication